lumberjackdev/website/_posts/2019-10-12-spring-boot-sso.md

 ### What's next?
 I know not every team has the luxury of using an existing SSO provider like Google.
 So one of the next tutorials I'll be doing will be for setting up our own SSO provider using Spring Security's [Authorization Server](https://docs.spring.io/spring-security-oauth2-boot/docs/current/reference/html/boot-features-security-oauth2-authorization-server.html).
 That way your team or organization can setup their own provider for use across multiple applications.

+Check out the source code [here](https://github.com/lumberjackdev/spring-boot-google-sso) if you're interested!
 I hope this tutorial can help you and your team, thanks for reading!